awsdocs/amazon-sagemaker-developer-guide/doc_source/endpoint-scaling-query-history.md

-# Query Endpoint Autoscaling History<a name="endpoint-scaling-query-history"></a>
+# Query Endpoint Auto scaling History<a name="endpoint-scaling-query-history"></a>

 You can view the status of scaling activities from your endpoint using [https://docs.aws.amazon.com/autoscaling/application/APIReference/API_DescribeScalingActivities.html#API_DescribeScalingActivities_RequestSyntax](https://docs.aws.amazon.com/autoscaling/application/APIReference/API_DescribeScalingActivities.html#API_DescribeScalingActivities_RequestSyntax)\. `DescribeScalingActivities` provides descriptive information about the scaling activities in the specified namespace from the previous six weeks\.

-## How To Query Endpoint Autoscaling Actions<a name="endpoint-how-to"></a>
+## How To Query Endpoint Auto Scaling Actions<a name="endpoint-how-to"></a>

-Query your autoscaling endpoints with `DescribeScalingActivities`\.
+Query your auto scaling endpoints with `DescribeScalingActivities`\.
 To do so, specify [https://docs.aws.amazon.com/autoscaling/application/APIReference/API_DescribeScalingActivities.html#autoscaling-DescribeScalingActivities-request-ServiceNamespace](https://docs.aws.amazon.com/autoscaling/application/APIReference/API_DescribeScalingActivities.html#autoscaling-DescribeScalingActivities-request-ServiceNamespace) parameter\. `ServiceNameSpace` is the name of the AWS service that provides the resource\.

  Valid service name values include the following: